angtft/PhyloSmew/README.md

     command: "libs/RAxMLGroveScripts/tools/raxml-ng_v1.1.0_linux_x86_64/raxml-ng"
   iqtree2:
     command: "libs/RAxMLGroveScripts/tools/iqtree-2.2.0-beta-Linux/bin/iqtree2"
-  tqdist:       # optional, only if quartet distances are enabled
+  tqdist:       # optional, only if quartet distances are uncommented in the rule "all" in the Snakefile
     command: "all_pairs_quartet_dist"
 ```